kartriert/reiseberichte-kartriert/README.md

 Two data repositories build the bases of this plan:

-First of, we chose the [Travelogues project](https://www.travelogues-project.info) and their corpus of travel reports from the 18th century (they also provide data from the 16th and 17th century; reasons for choosing only one century will be explained in the corresponding [subproject description](travelogues/README.md)).
+First of all, we chose the [Travelogues project](https://www.travelogues-project.info) and their corpus of travel reports from the 18th century (they also provide data from the 16th and 17th century; reasons for choosing only one century will be explained in the corresponding [subproject description](travelogues/README.md)).

-Moreover, we also built a corpus of Jules Vernes travelogues ... blahblahblahblah.
+Moreover, we also built a corpus of Jules Vernes travelogues in order to .

 ### Subprojects and their workflows